Scout-NU/butter-site/README.md

 1. Install packages with `npm install`
 1. Initialize Takeshape with `tsg init` and enter email and password that Adam gave you.
 1. Select `butter-site` project on setup
-1. Add `key.js` file to static/javascripts with content `const apiKey = "[API-KEY-HERE]";`.
-The API key can be obtained from the TakeShape UI, but we don't want this key to be pushed to Git.
 1. Run with `npm start`

 ## Build Script

-When the `main.js` file is edited, it must be built using `npm run buildjs`.
-This way, we can use ES6 syntax and the `require` keyword.
-No changes will appear until this build script is run.
+When the `main.js` file is edited, it must be built using `npm run webpack-build`.
+This way, we can use ES6 syntax, including `import` and `require` statements.
+Running `npm run webpack-watch` in a separate terminal window helps by automatically building for you whenever the javascript file changes.

 ## Editing Content